Neutrinos from stars in the Milky Way: Galactic star formation rate

 The baryon density of the thin and thick disks is modeled in three dimensions as follows~\cite{Juric:2008,Pouliasis:2017}:

 the parameters $z_d$ and $R_d$ determine the size of each of the disks, and $\Sigma_0$ is the corresponding density.

 Table~\ref{tab:MWdensity} summarizes the values adopted for the parameters introduced in Eqs.~\ref{eq:bulge} and \ref{eq:disk}, following Ref.~\cite{Cautun:2020}.
 The parameterization proposed in Ref.~\cite{Cautun:2020} relies on Gaia Data Release 2~\cite{Gaia}, assumes a Navarro-Frenk-White dark matter distribution~\cite{Navarro:1995iw}, an axisymmetric model of the Milky Way with no spiral arms, and accounts for two additional gas disks as well as the circumgalactic medium.
-Under these assumptions, the baryonic mass of the bulge is $M_{\rm bulge} = 9.2 \times 10^9~M_\odot$, the baryonic mass of the thin disk is $M_{\rm d, thin} = 3.98 \times 10^{10}~M_\odot$, and the one of the thick disk is $M_{\rm d, thick} = 1.07 \times 10^{10}~M_\odot$~\cite{Cautun:2020}.
+Under these assumptions, the baryonic mass of the bulge is $M_{\rm bulge} = 9.2 \times 10^9 M_\odot$, the baryonic mass of the thin disk is $M_{\rm d, thin} = 3.98 \times 10^{10} M_\odot$, and the one of the thick disk is $M_{\rm d, thick} = 1.07 \times 10^{10} M_\odot$~\cite{Cautun:2020}.

 We implement the arm structure of the Milky Way of the thick and thin disks, specifically the arms Scutum–Centaurus, Sagittarius–Carina, Perseus, and Norma-Outer following Ref.~\cite{Denyshchenko:2024}.
 However, we do not account for the gas disks and the intergalactic medium.
-Those additional components have a small density of stars and, therefore, are expected to provide a negligible contribution to the GS$\nu$F.
+Those additional components have a small density of stars and, therefore, are expected to provide a negligible contribution to the GS$\nu$F. The uncertainties in the morphology and baryonic mass of the Galactic components (see e.g.~Ref.~\cite{Iocco:2015xga}) can further affect our forecast.